Aircraft Circus founders: Alex Frith, Nik Litton, Moira Campbell, Lucy Francis

 AirCraft Circus also set up a professional circus company to provides shows, acts and circus entertainment around London, UK and Internationally.
 Productions include: Madame Pain’s Boudoir Circus (Download 2011), Damaged Goods 2013, Shipwreck Circus 2012, Midnight Circus 2012-2014, Twilight Circus 2015, Boudoir Circus (Underbelly Festival 2017), Showman 2018, Sizzling Hot Circus 2019.
 We also performed at Secret Cinema Moulin Rouge 2017, Flew off the Archimittal Orbit for the Grand Opening in 2014, performed at the MTV EMA Awards 2012, and were flying dementors and Mary Poppin’s Aerialists at the London 2012 Olympics, to name a few.

-At the end of the 10 year lease of the Hangar Arts Trust (Dec 2017), it was time for Alex Frith and Moira Campbell to move on to pastures new in Australia.
-Katharine Ford moved over to the cinema museum & The Hangar Arts Trust was closed down and the third incarnation was created.
+At the end of the 10 year lease of the Hangar Arts Trust (Dec 2017), it was time for Alex Frith and Moira Campbell to move on to pastures new in Australia and Katharine Ford moved over to the cinema museum.
+Due to a significant lack of funding, The Hangar Arts Trust was closed down.

 School Number 3:

-With 3 of the core team now gone, there were just 2 people left to run the business.
-So Lucy and Nik decided to move into a smaller space in order to continue running the circus school and keep the magic of circus alive in the community with our shows and productions.
-In June 2018, the new school was ready and AirCraft Circus Academy was launched.
-We believe that anybody can learn circus skills no matter what age or fitness level.
+With 3 of the core team now gone, there were just Lucy Francis and Nik Litton, a husband and wife team left.
+They decided to move into a smaller space in order to continue running the school and keep the magic of circus alive in the community, with their shows and productions.
+In June 2018, the new school was created and AirCraft Circus Academy was launched.
+They believe that anybody can learn circus skills no matter what age or fitness level.
 It’s an exciting way to work on your strength, flexibility and fitness whilst feeding your creativity.
-We currently offer classes for all ages and abilities.